 Ode to the Extendo

-An extendo can be a 40 round PMAG for the AR 15 or a 75 round drum for an AK series rifle.
+An extendo can be a 40 round PMAG or PROMAG for the AR 15 or a 75 round drum for an AK series rifle.
 They come in all shapes, and for most guns.
-Even the 1911 has its share of ridiculous 15 round stick mags out there.
-They are most prevalent in popular guns like the Glock, AK, and AR series, but if you are willing to look hard enough you can find them for most guns.
+Even the 1911 has its share of ridiculous (but awesome) 15, 16, even 19 round stick mags out there.
+While the extendo is are most prevalent in popular guns like the Glock, AK, and AR series, but if you are willing to look hard enough you can find them for most guns.

 What’s the Point of Extendos?

 Shotguns, rifles, and pistols all have options for extended magazines.
 In a home defense scenario, you are unlikely to be wearing a plate carrier or war belt.
-Reloading will be a pipe dream, so you have to fight with what’s in (or on) your gun.
-Having as many rounds as possible in reputable magazines is a noble goal.
+Reloading will likely be a pipe dream, so you have to fight with what’s in (or on) your gun.
+Responding to a bump in the night?
+Having as many rounds as possible in reputable magazines is the way to go.

 For the AR you have the always affordable 40 round PMAGs, or you can go big with the D-60 drum that can be stored loaded.
 (Side Note: the D-60 doesn’t work with 300 Blackout, so put that new 300 Blackout Upper Away.)
 Both are reliable and proven systems that are relatively affordable.
 The magazines more so than the drum.
 Two 40 round magazines a Magpul mag coupler gives you lots of lead at a low price.

 If you are rocking a Glock you’ll have plenty of reliable, extended options from Glock, Magpul, and ETS.
 KCI even makes a 50 round drum, but I’m not sure if I’d trust it for home defense.